-Thailand has a strong and thriving LGBTQ community, a report by the USAID reported that citizens of the country became to identify as transgender during the 14th century.
+Thailand has a strong and thriving LGBTQ community; USAID reported that citizens of the country became to identify as transgender during the 14th century.
 According to the South China Morning Post, Royale, 31, became the first Black contestant to be crowned in the pageant’s nearly 15-year history.

 The Florida native edged out 19 women from across the globe including Peru and Brazil.
 Kanwara Kaewjin of Thailand took home second place and Chinese participant Yaya was in third place.